MohanKumarMurugan/LexiBattle-V2/README.md

-# Find the Words Game 🎮
+# LexiBattle 🎮⚔️

-A comprehensive word search puzzle game built with **React** and **Socket.IO**.
+A comprehensive multiplayer word search battle game built with **React** and **Socket.IO**.
 Features both single-player and multiplayer modes with an intuitive drag-and-select interface.
+Battle against friends in real-time word-finding competitions!

 ## 🌟 Features